ringbuffer-org/computer_music_basics/website/excluded_posts/resources.rst

 Software Repository
 -------------------

-- Code examples and supplementary material can be found in the `software repository <https://github.com/anwaldt/computer-music-basics>`_.
+- Code examples and supplementary material can be found in the `CMB software repository <https://github.com/anwaldt/computer-music-basics>`_.